thisisnotgcsar/rclone4gdrive/readme.md

 ## Overview

 rclone4gdrive is a rclone wrapper for Google Drive two-way synchronization.
 This is typically used for Cloud backup purposes.

+Your `~/gdrive/` directory acts as a real-time view of your Google Drive root directory.
+Any files you add, modify, or delete in `~/gdrive/` are transparently synchronized to Google Drive, and changes made on Google Drive are automatically synced back to your local directory.

 rclone4gdrive automates common rclone operations and error handling to give the user a "set-up and forget" experience for filesystem-aware cloud backup.
 It solves a very boring but important issue in the Linux open-source cloud backup space: setting up and automating a seamless and transparent cloud backup of files directly from the Linux filesystem, with minimal manual intervention.